ajmal017/amp/documentation/technical/metadata_handling.md

   - E..g, P0

 - COST
-  - Is it free, is by subscription with annual cost
+  - Is it free or is by subscription?
+  - What is the annual cost?

 - STATUS
   - Download status